LibrariesHacked/wuthering-hacks/README.md

 | Library | The name of the library | *Blakelaw* |
 | 2008-04 | The percentage of computer utilisation | *50%* |

-...the columns go on to cover each month in the form of YYYY-MM.

 ### Online resources usage

 | Field | Description | Example |
 | ----- | ----------- | ------- |
 | Online Resource | The type of online resource | *19th Century British Library Newspapers* |
 | Jan-05 | The usage figure for the month | *300* |

-...the columns go on to cover each month in the form of Month-YY.

 ### Membership